cancervariants/cancervariants.org/pages/join.md

 - Discussion of efforts to form a virtual tumor board.
 - Planning for grant submissions to support the work of VICC.

 Everyone is welcome to join these calls.
-If you would like to join, please contact the [VICC leadership](/members/) or Rachel Liao of the GA4GH (rachel.liao@genomicsandhealth.org).
+If you would like to join, please contact the [VICC leadership](/members/) or <a href="mailto:rachel.liao@genomicsandhealth.org">Rachel Liao</a> of the GA4GH.

 ### Adopt the VICC sharing principles
 If your organization is currently creating a knowledgebase of clinical interpretations of cancer variants, please considering formally joining the VICC by adopting the [VICC Guiding Principles](/principles/).